HuntedRaven7/Dotfiles/README.md

-Based Emacs and OpenSuse user
+Based Neovim and NixOS user